fate-srd/book-of-hanz-content/BookOfHanz2021.md

 **GM**: “Cute.”

 **P3**: “No, really!
-Except I”m like, reformed, and a vegetarian.”
+Except I'm like, reformed, and a vegetarian.”

 **P1**: “That’s kind of awesome.”

 **GM**: “I really want to keep this more about regular people, not superheroes”

 **P3**: “That’s fine.
-Maybe I’m a bit tougher than most people, but that’d really be about it I figure most of these supernatural folks are just kinda hanging out living regular lives anyway, so I don’t really need anything super-awesome.”
+Maybe I’m a bit tougher than most people, but that’d really be about it.
+I figure most of these supernatural folks are just kinda hanging out living regular lives anyway, so I don’t really need anything super-awesome.”

 **GM**: “Yeah, I can see that working.”